Some of the numbers presented in this website may not be the most recent available

 The Republic of Haiti was established in 1804 although was not at first recognised.
 In 1821 Haiti took over Hispaniola but in 1844 the eastern part (now the Dominican Republic) established a separate identity.

-The USA occupied Haiti in 1915, ostensibly to deal with civil unrest, and marines were stationed there until 1934.
+The USA occupied Haiti in 1915, ostensibly to deal with civil unrest, and marines were stationed until 1934.
 Since then the country has had a series of unstable governments and is the poorest country in the Americas.

 It was devastated by an earthquake in 2010 followed by a cholera epidemic from which it has yet to recover.

-Very small amounts of oil have been produced across the border in the Dominican Republic but no oil or gas have been seen in Haiti.
 Due to limited sedimentary cover and, in any case, a shortage of seals to the reservoirs in the basins that exist, the country has no identified indigenous oil or gas resources, either onshore or offshore.

 Globalshift believes it is unlikely to achieve any commercial production in the future.